Investment Office · · 19 min read

 Early positioning creates optionality value.
 Waiting for certainty means paying certainty pricing.
 The question is whether the current risk/reward compensates appropriately for regulatory uncertainty.

 On selection: Infrastructure offers the most attractive risk-adjusted positioning for most allocators.
-The platforms bear litigation costs while the infrastructure serves whoever wins.
+The platforms bear litigation costs while infrastructure companies get paid regardless of which platform wins.
 Public market proxies provide liquid exposure with limited downside.
 Platform equity demands comfort with binary outcomes.

 On usage: Even without investing, prediction market data has value.
 Monitoring probabilities on economic indicators, policy outcomes, or sector-specific events provides a real-time signal that can inform investment decisions across the portfolio.
 Goldman Sachs has begun integrating prediction market data into client briefings.
 Google tested displaying market probabilities directly in search results.
 The information layer may prove valuable regardless of whether the investment layer generates returns.